Mastering Local Development for GraphQL Federation

 After you have configured everything, you can generate the static router config as follows:

-wgc router compose -i compose.yaml -o config.json
+wgc router compose -i compose.yaml -o router.json

 3. Run the config with the router